Text: Solveig Hansen, 2022

 “Inspiration is for amateurs.
 The rest of us just show up and get to work.”
 Painter Chuck Close said that.

-I would have liked to spend 24 hours out in the streets of a big city, just to observe it as it wakes to life, gets busy and fills up with people and cars, slows down, goes to sleep and wakes up again.
-Then I would grab a cup of coffee and a danish, go home and write about it all.
-Maybe not a “whisper of the blood and the pleading of the bone marrow” type of piece, but still.
-It could be the genesis of an author.
-Or not.
-I might not be hungry enough.
+I’ve often thought I’d like to spend 24 hours out in the streets of a big city, just to observe as it wakes up, gets busy, fills with people and cars, slows down again, goes to sleep — and wakes up once more.
+Then I’d grab a cup of coffee and a Danish, go home, and write about it all.
+Maybe not a “whisper of the blood and the pleading of the bone marrow” type of piece — but still.

 Image: Mag Pole/Unsplash